Our staff will respond to your query promptly and provide detailed information to your questions.

 5 days - Mountain Lodge and winter adventures under the Northern Lights

 Just east of Tromsø lies the Lyngen Alps where you will stay in a traditional Norwegian timber lodge, Lyngen Lodge, beautifully situated on the fjord.
-This is a perfect and tranquil place to observe the Northern Lights, combined with daytime activities such as dog sledding, snowmobiling, sea safaris skiing or snowshoeing.
+This is a perfect and tranquil place to observe the Northern Lights, combined with daytime activities such as dog sledding, snowmobiling, sea safaris skiing, whale watching or snowshoeing.
 In-house Northern Lights photography assistance and a Northern Lights fact seminar enhance your understanding and experience.

 With 8 en-suite bedrooms and a maximum of 16 guests, the lodge is the perfect place for a secluded, luxurious holiday with many guided adventures organised by owners Graham Austick and Elisabeth Braathen, both avid skiers and mountaineers.
 Personalised, exclusive experiences are complemented with great attention to detail from world-class food and roaring fires to candles, fresh flowers, and gorgeous fabrics.

 One of our favourite and most popular lodges, Lyngen Lodge comes highly recommended by all 50 Degrees North travellers who have stayed here - availability is limited, so be quick!

 - Day 1

 - Arrive Tromsø and transfer to Lyngen Lodge

 - Dogsledding through the winter wonderland

 - Frozen Lakes Adventure on snow mobiles - Snow mobiling, ice-fishing and snow shoeing

 - Day 4